FranzEricSchneider/FranzEricSchneider.github.io/index.md

 ![Profile picture, Niagara](pages/images/headshot.jpg){: .img-left-180w}

+Most recently, I spent nearly two years at [Fyto](https://fyto.us/) working on large-scale crop harvesting robots for a new type of sustainable, high-protein crop.
+Contributing to a sustainable agricultural project was incredibly rewarding, and I hope to return to this field in the future.

-I am a master's student at the [Robotics Institute](https://www.ri.cmu.edu/) at Carnegie Mellon University (CMU MSR).
-I am working in the [Field Robotics Center](https://frc.ri.cmu.edu/) with [George Kantor](https://www.ri.cmu.edu/ri-faculty/george-a-kantor/) on agricultural robotics applications, focusing on outdoor imaging and reconstruction.
+I completed a two-year master’s program at the [Robotics Institute](https://www.ri.cmu.edu/) at Carnegie Mellon University (CMU MSR).
+I worked in the [Field Robotics Center](https://frc.ri.cmu.edu/) with [George Kantor](https://www.ri.cmu.edu/ri-faculty/george-a-kantor/) on agricultural robotics applications, focusing on outdoor imaging and reconstruction.

-Previously I worked for six years at [RightHand Robotics](https://www.righthandrobotics.com/), a piece-picking robotics startup in the Boston area.
+Prior to CMU, I spent six years at [RightHand Robotics](https://www.righthandrobotics.com/), a Boston area startup focused on piece-picking automation.
 It was a privilege to watch this startup grow up, as well as a great learning experience.

 I'm interested in making useful work happen with computer vision.
-I feel like every robotics project has to start with perception, and all of the downstream actions and decisions rely on good decisions in that initial assessment of the world.
-While at CMU I'm doing my best to dive into imaging, machine learning for image processing, and 3D reconstruction.
+I believe nearly every robotics problem has perception at its core, and all of the downstream actions taken by the robot rely on a good assessment of the world around it.
+While at CMU I did my best to dive into imaging, machine learning for image processing, and 3D reconstruction.

 ---